This is a line comment

 Common types are defined in the interpreter but their availability

-on target depends on specific compiler.
+on target depends on specific backend.

 Same as Rust we have scalar types like integers, floating-point numbers, booleans, and characters.
-At the time of writing, we have these:

 Default literal type

-Unlike Rust, we don't have {integer}
+Unlike Rust, we don't have {integer}/{float} type for literals.

-type needs to be specified (or inferred).
+Type needs to be specified (or inferred).

 let x = 123; # compiler error: number literal type could not be inferred